History of Tripoli, Lebanon: 2008 conflict

-Syrian civil war spillover and Islamist insurgency
+Syrian civil war spillover

 On 17 June 2011, clashes between gunmen in Jabal Mohsen and Bab al-Tabbaneh erupted following a rally in support of Syrian protesters in Bab-al-Tabbaneh.
 Seven people were killed and 59 were wounded.
 Among the dead were a Lebanese army soldier and an official from the Alawite ADP.

 Between 10 and 11 February 2012, two to three people died due fighting in Jabal Mohsen and Bab al-Tebbaneh.
 Six Lebanese Army soldiers were injured while attempting to intervene.
 The skirmishes lead to fears that the Syrian Civil War would spill into Lebanon.
 Between 12 and 13 May, witness and security officials said two to four people had been killed when fighting erupted between members of the Alawite minority and members of the Sunni majority.
 The combatants had used rocket-propelled grenades and automatic rifles over the course of the fighting.
 Hours before the clashes, Lebanese troops had exchanged fire with a group of young Islamists protesting for the release of a terrorist suspect.
 The exchange of gunfire between the Islamists and the army occurred as the protestors, who were sympathizers with the ongoing revolt in Syria, tried to approach the offices of the pro-Assad Syrian Social Nationalist Party in Lebanon.
 In all, three of the dead were reportedly Sunni civilians, while one was an army officer.
 Fighting continued on 14 May, with six more people being killed, five Alawites and one Sunni.
 The army was deployed to the area on 15 May, and exchanged gunfire with residents.
 Eight were wounded, including a soldier.
 By 16 May, the clashes had left 11 dead.

 "Western diplomatic sources" stated these incidents were the beginning of a Salafist revolution, aimed at arming the uprising in Syria.
 The Saudi-backed March 14 coalition accused Syria of trying to bring Lebanon into its crisis.
 On 14 March figure, Mustafa Alloush stated after the coalition's regular weekly meeting, "It is actually an attempt to make Tripoli a zone of terrorism.
 It also aims at striking Lebanon's northern area which has welcomed and helped out the Syrian displaced."
 Tripoli and North Lebanon had seen an influx of Syrian refugees since the unrest in Syria began in March 2011.

 By 18 May, a total of 12 people were dead and over 100 wounded from the May clashes.
 On 21 May, several rocket-propelled grenades were fired between Jabal Mohsen and Bab al-Tebbaneh two neighbourhoods, with no reports of any wounded.
 On 30 May, two were wounded in clashes between Jabal Mohsen and Bab al-Tebbaneh.